Best Hiking Watches for Backpacking 2025

 Fitness Tracking

 Many sports watches these days offer all kinds of fitness tracking, including the likes of distance traveled, number of steps, and heart rate monitoring.
 Some even enable you to share your hike location and stats online.
-All the top of the line watches have almost unlimited amounts of fitness tracking.
+All the top-of-the-line watches have almost unlimited amounts of fitness tracking.

 Smartwatch Functionality